 About Me

 Hi!
 My name is Jay Rana and I am currently a Master’s student at the University of Maryland College Park (UMD).
-I am pursuing a MS in Electrical and Computer Engineering at UMD and intend to specialize in Control, Robotics, Autonomy, and Learning (CRAL).
+I am pursuing a MS in Electrical and Computer Engineering at UMD and am specializing in Control, Robotics, Autonomy, and Learning (CRAL).

 Academic Experience